Piano Quartet (Strauss): Structure

-Allegro
+I. Allegro

 The first movement is held in sonata form and opens with a low-lying unisono subject in the strings that pauses on a chord and subsequently erupts fortissimo in triplets on the piano.
 A similar series of musical devices is used in Brahms' G minor and C minor piano quartet.
 According to musicologist Ludwig Finscher, the opening movement is not based concise motifs, but on expansive thematic groups.
 While the first theme group is "richly Brahmsian", the second is "one of the first great Strauss cantilenas, a huge melody of pathos-saturated gestures".
 The development already shows Strauss in his "insatiable" manner of motif processing.

 Music critic Michael Kennedy noted that "one should recognize the real Strauss in the broad sweep of the second subject of the first movement and in the Till-like way in which he switches moods during this Allegro".

+II.
 Scherzo.
 Presto

 The second movement is a skittish scherzo, dominated by a leaping motif that appears in various variations.
 Marked presto, it is full of energy, with octave drops throughout.
 Echoes of the Burleske for piano and orchestra, composed in 1886, can be heard.
 In contrast, the trio section is romantic and lyrical in which the instruments take turns.
 The trio section is recalled in the coda.

+III.
 Andante

 The third movement is an reflective Andante in F minor.
 A gentle introduction in the strings leads to a long, elegiac piano theme that the strings tentatively take up.
 A lyrical second subject is taken up by the viola, and Strauss develops both themes gracefully.
 A little triplet figure foreshadows Ariadne auf Naxos, composed almost 30 years later.

+IV.
 Finale.
 Vivace

 The finale returns to the turbulent mood of the opening movement, a "rugged piece consisting almost entirely of motivic gestures".
 The first theme is full of "sharp edges" and syncopated rhythms, but once again the mood shifts when the calm second theme (molto con espressione) is introduced in the cello.
 Both ideas are extensively developed, leading to a conclusion on a C minor chord.

 Kennedy notes that the movement sounds more like Schumann than Brahms, though it also foreshadows the mature Strauss in some of the figures.